Alajuela Cathedral

 It is a temple that follows the Roman or Latin rite and is the mother of the Diocese of Alajuela (Dioecesis Alaiuelensis) which was created in 1921 by bull "Praedecessorum Nostrorum" of Pope Benedict XV.

 The current building has its origins in a small chapel built in 1782 not far from its current location.
 A new structure designed by Gustavo Casallini began to be built in 1854 but was stopped shortly after due to war so the opening and consecration was delayed until 1863.
-Between 1946 and 1967 he was subjected to intense remodeling.
+Between 1946 and 1967 it was subjected to intense remodeling.